 How To Clean Polyurethane Brush Without Mineral Spirits?

-In case you haven’t got mineral spirits, you can still get the job done just with the help of clean water and the regular household dishwashing detergent.
-Besides, you also need to be careful about using a small amount of the soap, so as to not damage the brush bristles.
 As for the cleaning, all you have to do is wash the brush under running water and apply the soap to it, followed by making the water and soap penetrate thoroughly across the bristles.
 Once completely cleaned, you can leave the brush to dry.

 Can Vinegar Be Used To Remove Polyurethane?